Health Insurance Plan

 An eligible employee may enroll eligible family members in the health or dental insurance programs.
 Eligible family members include:

-An eligible employee can enroll in a health plan within 30 days after date of hire by completing a Tufts Health Plan Enrollment form (Dynamic Form).
+An eligible employee can enroll in a health plan within 30 days after date of hire by completing an election through Workday.

 Lesley University offers 3 types of health coverage levels.